| Berks Chapter of PASR

 One of the SSMHF goals is to promote awareness of the activities that are undertaken by the association on behalf of our members in need.
 BCASR sub-chapters have a Social Service Memorial Honor Fund Committee whose function is to serve its members.

 A memorial shrine is displayed at each meeting to perpetuate the memory of our members who are gone, but not forgotten.
 A basket is also in place if anyone wishes to contribute money towards the county or state Social Service Memorial Honor Fund.
 Funds for SSMHF are generated from interest on investments and by contributions from individuals and chapters.
-Last year, state wide $40,890.86 was given to members in need.
+These contributions are used entirely for helping members in times of emotional and financial distress.
+The fund also provides moral support, gifts, and visits to the sick and "homebound."
+Last year, state wide $38,641.00 was given to members in need.

 Because of the special efforts of sub-chapter SSMHF volunteers, many members were provided with attention, support, and recognition.
 Their hard work throughout the year is truly impressive and deserves heartfelt thanks!